dotnet/csharplang/proposals/ref-readonly-parameters.md

 Overload resolution, overriding, and conversion could disallow interchangeability of `ref readonly` and `in` modifiers.

 The overload resolution change for existing `in` parameters could be taken unconditionally (not considering LangVersion), but that would be a breaking change.

+Invoking an extension method with `ref readonly` receiver could result in warning "Argument 1 should be passed with `ref` or `in` keyword" as would happen for non-extension invocations with no callsite modifiers.

+`ref readonly` overloads could be preferred over by-value overloads when there is no callsite modifier or there could be an ambiguity error.

 Default parameter values could be an error for `ref readonly` parameters.